HeardLibrary/mapping-berlin/README.md

-Campus Tour
+Berlin in the 20th Century: A MapBox Project
 ===========

-The goal of this project is to create a light-weight, mobile ready map of campus points-of-interest using open source technologies.
+The goal of this project is to create a lightweight, mobile-ready map of historical points in twentieth century Berlin.

 ###Technologies

-The project uses:
+The project uses the following open source technologies:

 - [GeoJSON](http://geojson.org/) to encode GIS data points;
 - [Leaflet.js](http://leafletjs.com/) for the interactive GIS layer;